-interaction and repeated sexual contact yield very different, perhaps even opposite, conclusions about the familiarity-attraction link.
+Summary: Surface contact paradigms.
+As was the case with the two awareness paradigms (mere exposure and trait information), the surface contact paradigms involving get-acquainted interaction and repeated sexual contact yield very different, perhaps even opposite, conclusions about the familiarity-attraction link.
 Whereas get-acquainted interaction studies tend to show positive links between familiarity and interpersonal attraction, the Coolidge effect hints at the possibility that additional familiarity beyond a saturation point can undermine interpersonal attraction.
 When we revisit these findings in the conceptual integration section below, we argue that a crucial moderator that can help to explain these divergent results is whether familiarity is extensive enough to exceed the individual's saturation threshold, which has implications for the extent to which increasing familiarity can foster feelings of boredom or disgust.

-Stage 3: Mutuality Paradigms
+Stage 3: Mutuality paradigms

 We next pivot to reviewing research paradigms involving pairs of individuals who are involved in some form of established relationship that has a strong likelihood of sustained mutual structural interdependence.
 We focus on two particular sets of conditions, illustrating each with two distinct paradigms.
-The first set involves moderate levels of structural interdependence, relying on paradigms that investigate physical propinguity and intergroup contact.
+The first set involves moderate levels of structural interdependence, relying on paradigms that investigate physical propinquity and intergroup contact.
 The second set involves high levels of structural interdependence, featuring studies of roommate relationships (where two individuals share one small room that functions as both living and sleeping space) and marriage.

 Moderate structural interdependence.
 Whereas a defining feature of relationships at the mutuality stage is that they are structurally interdependent, relationships at this stage vary substantially in the extent of this interdependence.
 As elaborated below, structural interdependence refers to the extent to which two people influence each other strongly and in diverse ways.
 For this initial integration of the familiarity-attraction literature, we conceptualize a relationship as moderately interdependent when two individuals interact over time but do not share living arrangements.
-Examples include (a) neighbors and (b) members of social groups who engage in repeated interaction with outgroup members over time.
+Examples include neighbors and members of social groups who engage in repeated interaction with outgroup members over time.

-Physical propinguity.
-The propinguity effect refers to the tendency for people to be especially likely to form friendships and romantic relationships with others who are in close physical proximity with them, presumably because physical proximity increases the frequency (and overall number) of social interactions over time.
-In a seminal study, Festinger, Schachter, and Back (1950) investigated friendship networks as a function of residential proximity in a student housing complex.
+Physical propinquity.
+The propinquity effect refers to the tendency for people to be especially likely to form friendships and romantic relationships with others who are in close physical proximity with them, presumably because physical proximity increases the frequency (and overall number) of social interactions over time.
+In a seminal study, Festinger et al. (1950) investigated friendship networks as a function of residential proximity in a student housing complex.
 Participants listed 41% of students who had been randomly assigned to live next door to them as a close companion, but only 10% of students assigned to live four doors away.
-That is, even though it only took a matter of seconds to walk four doors down the hall, randomly determined physical propinguity was a powerful predictor of interpersonal attraction (also see Nahemow & Lawton, 1975; Segal, 1974).
+That is, even though it only took a matter of seconds to walk four doors down the hall, randomly determined physical propinquity was a powerful predictor of interpersonal attraction (also see Nahemow & Lawton, 1975; Segal, 1974).
 Similarly, students sitting in the same row in a classroom report greater friendship intensity than students sitting in different rows (Back, Schmukle, & Egloff, 2008).
-Such propinquity effects are driven, at least in part, by the increased contact (a form of familiarity) that propinguity engenders (Ebbesen, Kjos, & Konečni, 1976).
-In this Ebbesen et al. (1976) study, however, residential propinquity also predicted "enemyship" intensity-the degree of enmity among participants who disliked each other.
+Such propinquity effects are driven, at least in part, by the increased contact (a form of familiarity) that propinquity engenders (Ebbesen, Kjos, & Konečni, 1976).
+In this Ebbesen et al. (1976) study, however, residential propinquity also predicted enemyship intensity-the degree of enmity among participants who disliked each other.
 These results suggest that although the structural interdependence arising from residential proximity-which often includes hearing the music being played in a neighbor's home, jockeying for parking spots, and so forth-tends to promote liking on average, it can undermine liking under some circumstances.